 Here is how it happens:

 - Transient population – Well, the population treated by a public health professional is a lot more likely to be transient and moving between cities or states.
-In case of hospitals and clinics, the ability to pull or send a client’s health record helps in ensuring that those clients receive continuity of care and get the best possible treatment even when they move.
+In the case of hospitals and clinics, the ability to pull or send a client’s health record helps in ensuring that those clients receive continuity of care and get the best possible treatment even when they move.

 - Level Playing Field – This is certainly the best benefit that can be offered by HIE Solutions: Level Playing Field.
 An Health Information Exchange system gives public health as much priority as a hospital.
-In case of a public health agency, it offers a different kind of care, however, it is as important.
+In the case of a public health agency, it offers a different kind of care, however, it is as important.